anlumo/sproutcore-workshop/README.markdown

     ProxyPass /http-bind/ http://<ip>:<port>/http-bind/
     ProxyPass / http://localhost:4020/

-Insert the BOSH-server's IP at <ip> and its corrsponding port at <port>.
+Insert the BOSH-server's IP at &lt;ip&gt; and its corrsponding port at &lt;port&gt;.
 The sc-server is assumed to run locally.

 Note that you can also use the built-in proxy support of sc-server, but due to handling only a single connection at a time, it is of very limited use for BOSH.
 The Buildfile includes the configuration required for that (altough you have to edit the IP-address of the server to proxy to).